Harithmetic1/fy_blog/src/content/posts/week 15.md

 ---
 author: Harith Onigemo
-description: Week 15 blog, we had two amazing sessions on referencing and Literature Reviews, the sessions were very insightful.
-Read about what I learnt during the sessions.
+description: Week 15 blog, we had two amazing sessions on referncing and Literature Reviews, the sessions were very insightful.
+Read about what i learnt during the sessions.
 image:
   alt: 'Photo by
     `<a href="https://unsplash.com/@andrewtneel?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">`{=html}Andrew